gomberg5264/stocksApp/README.md

 ## Description

-StockFolio is a stock market (Nifty50) picker where one can make their portfolio based on Nifty50 stocks.
+StockFolio is a stock market (Nifty50) picker where one can build their portfolio based on the Nifty50 stocks.
-This is a React,Redux,Typescript project with Scss, Framer motion and Firebase for authorization.
+This is a React, Redux, Typescript project with Scss, Framer motion and Firebase.
 The aim is with the help of firebase auth and stock market api one can build a simple mock portfolio.
 <!--
 ## :movie_camera: DEMO
 <p align="center">